Zahedan

+Etymology

 The original name of the city was Duzzap (Persian: Duzdab, meaning "Water Stolen"), which it had received due to the abrupt floods into the valley.
 The name was later changed to Zahedan (Persian for "hermits") during Reza Shah's visit in 1929.

 History

 Mention of Zahedan first appears in sources in August 1849.
-However, the city first truly started to grow during the early 20th-century.
+However, the city first truly started to grow during the early 20th century.
 During World War I it became the westernmost terminal of the Zahedan railway station, which reached as far as Quetta in the northern part of what was then British Baluchistan.